DakinQuelia/lmdi_gloss/README.md

 5. Navigate in the ACP to `Customise -> Manage extensions`.
 6. Look for `Delete Re:` under the Disabled Extensions list, and click its `Enable` link.

+Enable the feature in the ACP (Extension tab).

 For the time being, I can't manage to use the template from the extension folder.
 Copy the file glossaire.html from the extension root into styles/prosilver/templates.